-Exception: Where specified humidity levels are required to satisfy process needs, such as computer rooms or museums.
+EXCEPTION: Where specified humidity levels are required to satisfy process needs, such as computer rooms or museums.

 1432.2.2 Hydronic Systems: Systems with a design capacity of 600,000 Btu/h or greater supplying heated water to comfort conditioning systems shall include controls which automatically reset supply water temperatures by representative building loads (including return water temperature) or by outside air temperature.
 Temperature shall be reset by at least 25% of the design supply-to-return water temperature differences.
 1433 Economizers: Economizers meeting the requirements of Section 1413 shall be installed on the following systems:

-- Packaged roof top fan-cooling units with a supply capacity of greater than 1,900 cfm or a total cooling capacity greater than 54,000 Btu/h. - Other individual fan-cooling units with a supply capacity of greater than 2,800 cfm or a total cooling capacity greater than 84,000 Btu/h.
+a.
+Single package unitary fan-cooling units with a supply capacity of greater than 1,900 cfm or a total cooling capacity greater than 54,000 Btu/h.

+b.
+Other individual fan-cooling units with a supply capacity of greater than 2,800 cfm or a total cooling capacity greater than 84,000 Btu/h.

-The total capacity of all units without economizers shall not exceed 240,000 Btu/h per building.
+The total capacity of all units without economizers shall not exceed 240,000 Btu/h per building, or 10% of its aggregate cooling (economizer) capacity, whichever is greater.

-Systems with air or evaporatively cooled condensers and that either one of the following can be demonstrated to the satisfaction of the enforcing agency :
+EXCEPTIONS: 1.
+Systems with air or evaporatively cooled condensers and that either one of the following can be demonstrated to the satisfaction of the enforcing agency:

 - Special outside air filtration and treatment, for the reduction and treatment of unusual outdoor contaminants, makes an air economizer infeasible. - b.
-The use of outdoor air cooling affects the operation of other systems (such as humidification, dehumidification and supermarket refrigeration systems) so as to increase the overall building energy consumption. - Systems for which at least 75% of the annual energy used for mechanical cooling is provided from site-recovery or site-solar energy source. - 3.
-A water economizer system, which is capable of cooling supply air by indirect evaporation.
-Such a system shall be designed and capable of being controlled to provide 100% of the expected system cooling load at outside air temperatures of 50°F dry-bulb / 45°F wet-bulb and below.
+The use of outdoor air cooling affects the operation of other systems (such as humidification, dehumidification and supermarket refrigeration systems) so as to increase the overall building energy consumption.

+2. Systems for which at least 75% of the annual energy used for mechanical cooling is provided from site-recovery or site-solar energy source.

+3. A water economizer system, which is capable of cooling supply air by indirect evaporation.
+Such a system shall be designed and capable of being controlled to provide 100% of the expected system cooling load at outside air temperatures of 50°F dry-bulb / 45°F wetbulb and below.
 For this calculation, all factors including solar and internal load shall be the same as those used for peak load calculations, except for the outside air temperatures.